 While Forman and Mahaffy are its creators, the content of Eau Queer is student-driven; students produce the festival from the initial stages of screening films at Frameline in San Francisco to negotiating fees with distributors, and engineering a publicity campaign.
 Students learn valuable skills in film criticism, event planning and public relations, and use the power of cinema to build bridges between the UWEC campus and larger Eau Claire queer communities.

-The Women’s and LGBTQ Resource Center is the new home of the film festival.
-After running through the Women’s Studies Program for six years, we added a third Executive Director, Christopher Jorgenson, who brings to us a wealth of experience in event planning and working with the Eau Claire campus and broader LGBTQ communities.
+The Gender & Sexuality Resource Center is the new home of the film festival.
+After running through the Women’s Studies Program for six years, we added a third Executive Director, Christopher Jorgenson, who brings to us a wealth of experience in event planning and working with the Eau Claire campus and broader LGBTQIA+ communities.

 We are entering a three-year grant cycle through the Blugold Commitment Differential Tuition awards, meaning we have exciting plans for the future!
 We look forward to screening queer cinema that pushes boundaries, addresses power and privilege, and unites our community!

-We are pleased to present our 7th annual Eau Queer Film Festival (EQFF)!
-This year’s theme, Power, Privilege, Protest: It's Personal.
-It's Political, honors the importance of this election year.
-We continue to bring films that challenge gender binaries, heteronormativity, and the status quo.
+We are pleased to present our 9th annual Eau Queer Film Festival (EQFF)!
+This year's theme, becoming, reflects an awareness of transformation and change that is constant in our lives.
+These films recognize how we are shaped by our experiences and surrounding communities, and the important role these spaces play in fostering our identities.
+We continue to bring films that challenge gender binaries, heteronormativity and the status quo.

-The 2016 Eau Queer Film Festival will take place October 11–15 in the Davies Student Center's Woodland Theater at the University of Wisconsin–Eau Claire.
+The 2018 Eau Queer Film Festival will take place October 9-13 at the University of Wisconsin- Eau Claire.
+All films will screen in the Davies Student Center's Woodland Theater with the exception of Alone in the Game, screening in Schofield Auditorium.

 All films and discussions are free for students, staff, faculty and community members.